andylemin/PFUI/protocol/PROTOCOL.md

 (`server-python/`, `server-c/`) must agree with this document, and both are tested against the shared vectors in `vectors/`.

-Version: 1.
+Version: 2 (`qname` moved from each record to the message).
 There is no version field on the wire; see [Compatibility](#compatibility).

 ## Transport